hamiat/folio/README.md

 ## A web CV

-#### Created with Sass, React & Typescript, and Framer Motion for the snazzy animation.
+#### Created with Sass, React & Typescript, and Framer Motion for the snazzy animations.

 /Hamiat